 I have experienced seven abusers in my lifetime.
 And I have wondered why this pattern continued to repeat itself.
 I knew I had a target on my back, one that my first abuser placed there but one that I allowed.
 I hated this sign, and I blamed myself for its existence.
 It was a constant reminder of everything bad in me, everything in me that needed to be fixed.
 A sign that read something like: Abuse me.
 I deserve it.

 In 2013, I found myself in a therapist’s office.
 I was there to address the origins of that sign and hopefully remove it forever.
 The doctor was a kind, gentle nurturing type.
-He told me he was loving me for Jesus.
+He told me he was loving me as Jesus would if He were here in the flesh.
 That the Holy Spirit was his boss.
 He was an elder at my church and came highly recommended by church leadership.
-I was in good hands.
+I thought I was in good hands.

 But I wasn’t.
 I was actually in the crosshairs of a serial predator, one who made his living taking advantage of innocent souls who came to him seeking help.
 People who needed a safe space to unload all of their baggage, their hurts, their fears, their secrets.
 And he did all of this proudly with a cross necklace around his neck.

 Words contain power and we must be careful the way we address ourselves because these labels stick, sometimes for a lifetime.
-For more on this topic see this post: https://amynordhues.com/blog/page/2/.
+For more on this subject, see: https://amynordhues.com/labels-allowing-the-world-to-dictate-who-we-are/.
 We cannot go back in time and make people tell us what we needed to hear, but we can re-parent ourselves and provide ourselves with what we need to hear now.

 Here are the reasons I initially believed that the abuse was my fault.
 After each one, I explain how I see the ideas now…